Quick summary:

 General precautions

-It is recommended to drink at least 500 ml of water before the session and as much after to compensate for fluid loss.
-Sweating can cause up to 1 liter of water loss in 30 minutes.
-Elderly people should limit exposure to 10 minutes per phase.
+Drink at least 500 ml of water before the session and as much after.
+Sweating can cause up to 1 liter of water loss in 30 minutes, and dehydration brings headaches, cramps and blood pressure drops.
+Elderly people limit exposure to 10 minutes per phase, with longer breaks.
+Avoid alcohol in the 24 hours that bracket the session.

 How to integrate hammam into your wellness routine